rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

     ![pipeline-done.png](./images/pipeline-done.png)

-    And you should have a new model deployed in your `<USER_NAME>-test` namespace as well as a PR raised to your `mlops-gitops` repo 👏
+    And you should have a new model deployed in your `<USER_NAME>-test` namespace as well as a PR raised to your `mlops-gitops` repo 👏 More about the PR in the next section.
     ⚠️ Don't accept the PR yet ⚠️